JEOL JXA-8530F Electron Microprobe

 FEI Quanta 200 Enviromental Scanning Electron Microscope

-The FEI Quanta 200 is scheduled to be installed in early November 2015.
-The Quanta200 can be operated in regular high-vacuum, low-vacuum and full Environmental ESEM modes for imaging many varieties of samples.
-It will be equipped with iXRF software/hardware and an e2v SSD EDS detector which can measure >300,000 x-ray counts/second.
+The FEI Quanta200 can be operated in regular high-vacuum, low-vacuum and full environmental ESEM modes for imaging many varieties of samples.
+Low-vacuum mode allows samples to be imaged that are uncoated.
+ESEM mode can image wet, uncoated samples and samples can be heated or cooled with a Peltier stage.
+The Quanta200 is equipped with iXRF software/hardware and an e2v SSD EDS detector which can measure >300,000 x-ray counts/second.
 Contact Ken Severin for details.

 Agilent 7500ce Inductively Coupled Plasma Mass Spectrometer